seage/seage/README.md

 ```
 ## Inspect results

-When running without no database uri specified, the result are stored in the local H2 database.
-You can inspect results as follows:
+When running with no database uri specified, the results are stored in the local H2 database.
+You can inspect the results as follows:
 ```
 java -jar target/bin/lib/h2-*.jar
 ```